top of page

 Fees

 I accept cash, credit cards, Venmo, or Zelle as forms of payment.
-Contact me to learn more about my rates.
+We discuss and determine the rate for sessions together as part of the consultation process.

-I do not accept insurance.
-If you have out-of-network benefits, you may be eligible for reimbursement through your insurance company.
-I provide all necessary documentation and paperwork to receive reimbursement.
+I do not accept insurance at this time.
+If you have out-of-network benefits, you may be eligible to have a percentage of the cost reimbursed through your insurance company.
+I will provide all necessary documentation and paperwork to receive reimbursement.

 I have partnered with Mentaya to help people use their out-of-network benefits to save money on therapy.
 Use this tool below to see if you qualify for reimbursement for my services.
 Otherwise, I recommend contacting your provider directly and asking about your out-of-network benefits.